i-am-unbekannt/Mullvad-Gateway/README.md

 # Mullvad Gateway Setup Guide

-This guide will walk you through building and configuring a Mullvad Gateway network.
+This guide explains how to route all traffic from an entire network through the Mullvad VPN, creating a network-wide VPN without requiring the installation of VPN clients on individual devices.
 The following prerequisites and steps are required to successfully set up the gateway.

 ## Prerequisites